-For a good job — and upward mobility — in today’s economy, Californians increasingly need a college degree or other postsecondary credential (e.g., certificates for jobs like childcare, paramedics, and more).
+We made these pilot grants because in today’s economy, Californians increasingly need a college degree or other postsecondary credential (e.g., certificates for jobs like childcare, paramedics, and more) for a good job and/or to move up.
 Yet, the transition from high school to postsecondary education is a challenge for many young Californians, especially those from low-income families.

 Without structured pathways and support from mentors, peers, and social networks, even students that make it to college often struggle to complete a credential.
-To strengthen student transitions to — and through — college, we are looking to:
+To strengthen student transitions to — and through — college, we have:

-Expand innovative approaches that help students acquire credentials faster, such as dual enrollment (earning college credits while in high school), and reforming college remedial programs that unintentionally hold students back
+Expanded innovative approaches that help students acquire credentials faster, such as dual enrollment (earning college credits while in high school) and reforming college remedial programs that unintentionally hold students back

 In 2016, we announced more than $2.8 million in new funding to support these organizations.

 A 10-month $300,000 grant to support the state's 113 community colleges to transform remediation to increase student completion and equity, through an entity such as the California Acceleration Project.

 A one-year $300,000 grant to develop a new technology platform, partnerships, and organizational capacity through an entity such as the California College Guidance Initiative.

 A two-year $546,000 grant to support Bridging the Gap implementation in Long Beach.

 A two-year grant of $600,000 to support remediation reform through faculty networks in the community college system, via an entity such as the California Acceleration Project.
 Also approved was a two-year grant of $762,000 for the California Guided Pathways Project, which supports statewide scaling of a national reform movement to better structure experiences for community college students.